adplabs/unicorn/README.md

 Locality
 --------

-When Unicorn creates a document table, it creates multiple column families.
-By default, one column family for document id, the second for document fields, and the third for graph data (to be discussed in the next section).
+When Unicorn creates a document table, it creates only one column family by default.
-Such a design is efficient when you need only either the document data or the graph data because the storage engine needs scan only the necessary column family.
-It also limits the network data transmission.

-This schema can be customized.
-For example, if you do not have graph data, you may want to use only one column family for both document id and data.

 ```scala
 db.createTable("worker",